sashinpivotal/dsa-java-review-doc/README.md

 ### Quiz

 - What are the differences among the following access modifiers?
-  - private - any member of the class can be visible only within that class
-  - default (package-private) - member of the class is visible by any other class in the same package
-  - protected - default scope + member of the class is visible by any subclass even if the subclass is in different package
-  - public - any member of the class can be visible by any other class
+  - private
+  - default (package-private)
+  - protected
+  - public
 - Why do you want to make your fields private?
-  - if you make your fields non-private, any other class can access and change it
-  - you lose maintainability of that code
-  - instead you should provider getter/setter methods
 - What is *@Before* annotation (in JUnit 4) for in your testing code?
-  - test arrangement logic that gets executed before any test

 ## Lab Step 2 - Composition and Inheritance (30 minutes)

 ### Concepts that are exercised